 What do they typically do

-- Help clients get assistance with daily activities such as eating and bathing
+- Help clients find assistance with daily activities, such as eating and bathing

-- Research services available to clients in their communities
+- Coordinate services provided to clients

 Number of Jobs